mullasuleman/mullasuleman.github.io/projects/salt-pepper-sfmc/README.md

 # Tools
 ### SFMC-E > Email Studio > Data Extensions
 - __Download Data Extension Schema__
-  - Downloads a csv file that includes DE Path, Name, External Key, Fields, Field Type, Field Length, Primary Key, Nullable, and Default Value
+  - Downloads a CSV file that includes DE Path, Name, External Key, Fields, Field Type, Field Length, Primary Key, Nullable, and Default Value
   - Sample CSV: [Sample_File_DE_Schema.csv](Sample_File_DE_Schema.csv)
 - __Download Blank CSV with Data Extension fields as headers__
   - Sometimes you just want to quickly import some records into a DE but you have to create a csv file form scratch and add DE fields manually.
 Use this to download a blank csv with all DE headers, populate with data and import.